Help for the Squash-Challenged!

 Have no fear!
 I, too, felt daunted by winter squash of all kinds.
 Oh, the time and effort and pre-planning required to use it.
+And it is SO freakin' hard (sometimes dangerous!) to cut!
 And how to use it??
-Well, fear no more: here’s the super-duper, easy way to start dealing with your mountain of squash….
+Well, fear no more: here’s the super-duper, easy way to start dealing with those fabulous squashes….

 Microwave it!
 Simple and fast, nuking squash essentially steams it in anywhere from 3 to 10 minutes…alleviating that need to pre-plan and have the oven on for an hour.

 NOTE: This works with ALL kinds of winter squash: butternut, acorn, spaghetti, delicata; whatever you like...it's just the time it takes which makes a difference.